cap-js/docs/cds/cdl.md

 #### Default Target Cardinality

-If not otherwise specified, a managed composition of an aspect has the default target cardinality *to many*.
+If not otherwise specified, a managed composition of an aspect has the default target cardinality *to one*.

 #### For Many-to-many Relationships